kine90/FlatBot/README.md

    ```bash
    python main.py
    ```
-   FlatBot will monitor your mailbox every 1–2 minutes and automatically apply to new flat listings.
+   FlatBot will start applying for you.

 ## Thanks